dotanuki-labs/bitrise-reports/README.md

 > _Complete blog post to come.
 Stay tuned!_

-A simpler data cruncher for builds you run on [Bitrise CI](https://www.bitrise.io/)
+A simple cruncher for numbers derived from builds you run on [Bitrise CI](https://www.bitrise.io/)

 Main features:

 - Backed by [Bitrise REST API](https://api-docs.bitrise.io/) under the hood
-- Computes minutes for queued, building and total execution, for all builds in given a time frame
+- Computes time for queued, running and total execution, for all builds found in given a time frame
-- Breakdown numbers per machine type (aka Bitrise Build Stack) and also per Workflow
+- Breakdown numbers per machine type and also per Workflow
 - Supports emulation of consumed [Bitrise Velocity credits](https://www.bitrise.io/velocity-plan) (for Enterprise customers)
 - Report types : CLI (stdout), JSON and Excel spreadsheet